Is Pedro Martinez the Greatest Pitcher of All Time?

 By the overall numbers, Pedro was probably the fifth best pitcher of his era, if you include Roger Clemens 100+ career WAR.
 But, no one had five consecutive seasons like Pedro did.
 No one dominated the baseball scene the way he did.
 Watching Pedro pitch was watching a masterpiece almost every time he took the mound.

 The memories alone are probably what make us think he was the greatest of all time.
 As we can now see, his top seasons most certainly were among some of the greatest of all time for pitching (by WAR standards).
-However, he’s not quite the greatest of all time.
-He’s still worthy of being in there, and in 2015, Pedro would indeed become enshrined in the Baseball Hall of Fame in his first chance.
+However, while he’s not quite the greatest of all time, he was surely by far the greatest pitcher for about a five-year stretch.

 Since retiring, Pedro continues to work with young pitchers and provides color commentary on baseball broadcasts for TBS.

 Thanks for such an awesome career, Pedro!